 This was the project that finally made me notice that my shoulders aren't quite symmetrical, so on my next collared waistcoat I will pad the smaller shoulder with a bit of batting, which should hopefully even things out and stop the wrinkles.

 I did not expect to like these very much, but it turns out I love them!
 I was just looking to do something that would hold my attention when I was feeling crappy and unmotivated this spring, and a hand sewn pair of breeches in this really nice quality bright orange silk I had seemed interesting enough, which they were.
+I finished them pretty quickly and found that they go very well with my black & white coat.
+A good October suit.

 A navy blue & light grey striped shirt.
-Awful :( So itchy
+Awful :( So itchy.

 Nothing wrong with the cut or construction of this one, but I used the fabric against my better judgement and hoped it would soften up with washing.
 It did not, and I have stopped wearing it.
 Not sure what I should do with the shirt, perhaps pick it apart and use the fabric for something else?

-It looks very nice, such a shame it's so uncomfortable.
+It looks very nice, such a shame it's so uncomfortable. |

 A black cotton shirt with silver print.
 Also decently comfortable, and I wear it often, but it's not as nice as my linen ones.
 I find that the 18th century style of shirt cuff just doesn't work as well with cotton, at least not ones like this that are fairly stiff and have no stretch.